Université de Montréal

 Long-term savings defined-benefit (DB) pension

-Long-term planning retirement planning assistance, phased-in retirement work options, life & disability insurance
+Long-term planning retirement planning assistance, phased-in retirement work options

-Additional financial benefits corporate discount program (e.g. retail, services, travel, etc.)
+Additional financial benefits year-end bonuses for some employees, corporate discount program (e.g. retail, services, travel, etc.), faculty members (sabbatical leave, allowance for professional expenses)

 Health & Family-Friendly Benefits Rating: A+